sindresorhus/get-port/readme.md

 There is a very tiny chance of a race condition if another service starts using the same port number as you in between the time you get the port number and you actually start using it.

+Race conditions in the same service are mitigated against by using a light weight locking mechanism where a port will be held for a minimum of 15 seconds and a maximum of 30 seconds before being released again.
+This a scenario where the same port can be returned when rapidly getting lots of ports numbers, which is again linked to getting the port number and actually using it.

 ## Related